Skip to main content

 Operation

 Operation properties and related data are displayed here.
-These properties can be defined in SAP Business One with ProcessForce (they cannot be defined from the CompuTec PDC level) and assigned to an operation or to an operation on a specific manufacturing order.
+These properties can be defined in SAP Business One with CompuTec ProcessForce and assigned to an operation or to an operation on a specific manufacturing order.
+Operation properties cannot be defined directly from the CompuTec PDC level.

 Defining Operation Properties